Jerusalem Artichoke or Sunchoke

 The Jerusalem Artichoke or Sunchoke (Helianthus tuberosus).
 Also has the names, Sunroot, Topinambour and Earth Apple.
 It is a great overall food with one potential warning.
 As it is a plant that stores its energy as inulin instead of starch, for a few people it can cause gas and stomach pains from the gas.
 Nothing dangerous, but like any new food, start with small amounts and see how well you tolerate it.
 Inulin (no, not insulin) is good for people with blood sugar issues, and has many other health benefits such as helping your body absorb calcium.
 They seem to be almost everywhere in Eastern North America, and farmers consider them to be a very troublesome weed, although it is cultivated as a crop for the tubers in some areas.
 They seem to have no diseases or pest issues, at least I've never seen them bothered by anything.
 If you have a garden where you want a 2-3.5 meter (6-12 feet) tall, late season flowering sunflower, that has no pests and spreads on its own, and produces edible tubers in the fall, this is your plant.

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: These can be grown using the Natural farming, no-till garden method, but the tubers will get smaller each year.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: These can be grown using the Natural farming, no-till garden method, but the tubers will get smaller each year.
 This plant will produce the best quality and biggest tubers if the soil is turned.
 See under "Maintenance" for more.

 Soil & Site: Like most plants grown for the roots or tubers, they need loose, loamy soil.
 They will grow in soils that are slightly acidic to alkaline, though they do better in neutral to alkaline.
 A full sun site is required.
 I've tried growing them where there is partial shade, but the tubers are small.
 The soil should be moist, but never wet or standing water.